 Limitations and Complementary Tests

-The PAV test simulates long-term aging of asphalt binders by subjecting them to high temperatures and pressures for an extended period.
+The PAV test simulates the long-term aging of asphalt binders by subjecting them to high temperatures and pressures for an extended period.
 When combined with RTFO testing, these two tests provide a comprehensive assessment of the binder’s properties under various aging conditions, ultimately informing pavement design and construction decisions.

-Frequently Asked Questions
+Frequently Asked Questions about Rolling Thin Film Oven

 What is the thin film oven test of bitumen?